10 June 2020

 Proposals could be based around any medium or discipline and we received over 200 applications from the South West region.

 Eight of the successful projects are from artists and collectives based in Plymouth.
-They are Beyond Face (Helen Bovey, Alix Harris, Grace Adenubi, Shaday Barrowes and Emily Rossette), Crab & Bee (Helen Billinghurst and Phil Smith), Benjamin Dunks, Allister Gall, Molly Erin McCarthy, Natalie Raven, Katy Richardson and Carly Seller.
+They are Beyond Face (Helen Bovey, Alix Harris, Grace Adenubi, Shaday Barrowes and Emily Rossette), Crab & Bee (Helen Billinghurst and Phil Smith), Benjamin Dunks, Allister Gall, Molly Erin McCarthy, Katy Richardson and Carly Seller.

 They are joined by Francesco Bentivegna, Robert Darch, Leo Geyer and Naomi Hart, who are all based in Exeter, alongside Honiton’s Ellen Moran, Okehampton’s Still Moving Collective (Laura Hopes, Leonie Hampton and Martin Hampton) and Cornwall’s Natasha Carthew, Richard Cook, Thomas Duggan, Pete Geall, Mary Loveday (working with Plymouth-based Jason Hirons) and Becky Tyrrell.